 - Battery powered chainsaws

 The battery powered chainsaw can be taken anywhere and moved around with ease.
-There is no risk of tripping on the wire.
-However, the battery has a short life and you will need to buy spare batteries.
+There is no risk of tripping on the extension cord.
+However, the battery life causes limited runtime and you will need to buy spare batteries.
 You should have plenty of runtime with battery saws to cut several large tree limbs, or even cut down a small tree.

 Both the corded and cordless electric chainsaws have beneficial features that are useful for users.